Mon - Sun: 24 hours.

 • Accident reports.
 It is a legal requirement for employers to record and report accidents in the workplace.
 Your copy of the report will make it difficult for your employer’s insurers to deny when and where the accident took place.

 • Medical reports.
 If you are injured at work, you should attend A&E or a minor injuries unit as soon as possible.
 Your injuries will then be assessed and treated by medical professionals.
-Later on, you could ask them for a copy of the medical records which could be used as evidence of your injuries.
+Later on, you could ask them for a copy of the medical records, which could be used as evidence of your injuries.

 The next thing you might want to do is discuss your evidence with one of our advisors.
 They’ll review everything with you and explain whether you have the grounds to start a manual handling injury compensation claim.